eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 in scope within the definition of a static member.
 This lets us call factory functions for generic classes using the same syntax we just to call a constructor.

+### Gotcha!

+In Ceylon 1.3, `static` interface members are not supported on Java 7.
+A Java 8 compiler and runtime is required.

 ## There's more...